sonnynomnom/winter-hackathon-2020/codepedia/comments/comments.md

 Comments are generally formatted as either block comments (also called mulit-line comments) or line comments (also called inline comments or single-line comments):

 - _Block comments_ delimit a region of source code which may span multiple lines or a part of a single line.
 This region is specified with a start delimiter and an end delimiter.
-Some programming languages (such as MATLAB) allow block comments to be recursively nested inside one another, but others (such as Java) do not.
 - _Line comments_ either start with a comment delimiter and continue until the end of the line, or in some cases, start at a specific column (character line offset) in the source code, and continue until the end of the line.

 Some programming languages employ both block and line comments with different comment delimiters.
 For example, C++ has block comments delimited by `/*` and `*/` that can span multiple lines and line comments delimited by `//`.
 Other languages support only one type of comment.
 For example, Ada comments are line comments: they start with `--` and continue to the end of the line.